 - Instant Pot Corn on the Cob with Honey Butter

 - Instant Pot Turkey Breast

 - Instant Pot Dal

 - Creamy Instant Pot Cajun Chicken Pasta Soup

 - Instant Pot Country Style Ribs

 - Instant Pot Sushi Rice

 - Creamy Instant Pot Chicken and Noodles

 - Instant Pot Eggs

-- ½ cup orange juice from one large orange
+- ½ cup freshly squeezed orange juice juice from approximately 1 large orange

 - 5 cloves garlic minced